A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Constructing the embedding

 \begin{thm} Let $\mc{T}$ be a towns decomposition of a graph of highway dimension~$k$, given by locally $s$-sparse shortest path covers on all levels with violation $\lambda>0$.
 For any town $T\in\mc{T}$ of a level~$j$ there exists a polynomially computable set of approximate core hubs $X_T\subseteq T$ such that \begin{itemize} \item for any core hub $h\in C_i\cap\spc(r_i)$ of $T$ on level $i\in\{1,\ldots,j-1\}$, there is a vertex $h'\in X_T$ with $\dist_G(h,h')\leq \eps r_i$, and \item the doubling dimension of $X_T$ is $d = O(\log(\frac{ks\log(1/\eps)}{\lambda})/\lambda)$. \end{itemize} \end{thm}

-From now on, we use $d$ to denote the above doubling dimension bound.
-Our algorithm computes a low-width, low-stretch tree-decomposition for town $T$ by connecting the recursively computed tree decompositions for child towns of $T$ via an embedding $H_X$ for the metric induced by the approximate core hubs $X_T$.
+From now on, we use $d$ to denote the above doubling dimension bound for $X_T$.
+Our algorithm computes the low-treewidth embedding $H_T$ of $T$ by explicitly computing its tree-decomposition $D_T$.
+The latter is constructed by connecting the recursively computed tree decompositions $D_{T'}$ for child towns $T'$ of $T$ to the tree decomposition $D_X$ of an embedding $H_X$ for the metric induced by the approximate core hubs $X_T$.
 For this to work we need to make sure that the approximate core hubs contained in the same child town $T'$ do not end up in different bags in the tree decomposition $D_T$ of $H_T$.
 Our solution is to pick a representative core hub for each child town~$T'$.
 Specifically, let $Y_T\subseteq X_T$ contain one arbitrary approximate core hub for each child town $T'$ of $T$ for which $T'\cap X_T\neq\emptyset$.
 We say that a vertex $v\in Y_T$ of a child town $T'$ \emph{represents} the nodes in $X_T\cap T'$ (including $v$ itself).
-Since $Y_T$ is a sub-metric of $X_T$ it inherits the doubling dimension bound of \autoref{thm:doubling_dim}.
-Therefore we can compute an embedding $H_Y$ for the metric $(Y_T,\dist_G)$ with bounded treewidth by \autoref{thm:Talwar-light}.
+The sub-metric $Y_T$ of $X_T$ inherits the doubling dimension bound of \autoref{thm:doubling_dim}, since the doubling dimension of any sub-metric is at most twice the doubling dimension of the original metric.
+This was already noted in~\cite{gupta2003bounded}, and we give a formal proof of this fact in the following.
+We state this observation slightly more general than we need it here, as we will reuse it in \autoref{sec:dd}: in the next lemma the metric $Z$ is not required to have bounded doubling dimension, but the premise is clearly fulfilled if it does.